Please click here if you do not see a Nav Frame at left

 I have no idea what "vintage" means to you!

-If you want me to try to help you determine a set's age, you have to do some homework.
-I need you to fill out the complete checklist below.
 I don't own a crystal ball!
 (I sometimes joke that I do own one but that it's in the repair shop.)
 Not being psychic, I need clues.
 And only you can give them to me.
+So you have to do some homework.
+Fill out the complete checklist below, and paste it into the email (DON'T ATTACH A SEPARATE FILE).

 1. Write a factual detailed list of all the contents of your set.
 Describe all the contents, listing all dice, chips, racks, etc. If you do not know what to call the pieces, see our FAQ 7d.